 - Place 4 [6-ounce] ramekins on a baking sheet and evenly divide the filling amongst the ramekins.

-- Now, here is the tricky part — but trust me, even if you mess up the filling you can rebuild/shape it on each of the ramekins and it will turn out perfect no matter what.
+- Now, here is the tricky part — but trust me, even if you mess up the crust you can rebuild/shape it on each of the ramekins and it will turn out perfect no matter what.
 Okay?
 This crust is NOT easy to work with, but it tastes absolutely fantastic when it is done.Remove the crust from the fridge and carefully remove one side of the parchment paper so that the crust is stuck to 1 side of the parchment paper only.
 Place your ramekins in a cluster together so that they are all close together and touch.
 Now, flip the parchment paper pie crust over so that it is laying across the 4 ramekins.
 Using your hands, carefully press around the edge of each ramekin so that the pie crust falls directly on top of the filling within each of the ramekins.
 Remove the parchment paper and ensure that all of the ramekins are covered.
 Alternatively, you can do this one at a time, just make sure you leave room for the rest of the ramekins to be covered.

 - Using a pairing knife, make one small 1/2 inch slit in the center of each of the pie crusts.
 Using a brush, carefully brush the top of the crust with a bit of the egg wash.